Mpho Osei Tutu

 Mpho Osei Tutu (born 31 December 1981), is a French-born South African actor and voice artist of Ghanaian-Mosotho descent.
-He is best known for his roles in the films and television serials: Seriously Single, Mrs Right Guy and The Jakes Are Missing.
-Apart from acting, he is also a screenwriter, director and producer.
-Tutu also starred as the leading character of the South African 2018 series called The Imposter which was the second boy's vision following the first girl's vision, he played the role of Tebogo and Gary Mokoena.
+He is best known for his roles in the films and television serials: Seriously Single, Resident Evil and Outer Banks.
+Aside from acting, he is also a screenwriter, director and producer.
+Osei-Tutu also starred as the leading characters of the South African 2018 series called The Imposter, he played the roles of twins, Tebogo and Gary Mokoena.

 Personal life

 He was born on 31 December 1981 in Paris, France to a Ghanaian father and Mosotho mother.
 Due to being of multinational origin, he has lived in several countries: Lesotho, France, England, Togo and Ghana.
 In 1992, his family settled in South Africa.
 He started drama at the age of eight.
 He later obtained a B.A.
 (Hons) degree in Dramatic Art from Wits University.

 He is married to Tumi Morake, a fellow actress, comedian and writer.
 They married on 28 November 2009.
 The couple has three children.